webclinic017/edgedb/docs/reference/edgeql/types.rst

 Type casting
 ------------

-.. index:: casts, < >, find object by id
+.. index:: casts, find object by id
+.. api-index:: <§type§>§expr§

 Type casting is used to convert primitive values into another type.
 Casts are indicated with angle brackets containing a type expression.